Fredrik Sträng: 2008 K2 disaster

 In 2017, Sträng returned to K2 with a team in an attempt to finally reach the summit.
 However, due to rockfall and having to attempt the final episode of the expedition alone, he had to turn back.

+In 2025, Sträng completed Norway’s 377 mainland 2000m peaks in record time 68 days, 21 hours and 59 minutes, and becoming the first Swede to summit the peaks.

+TEDx

+Fredrik has talked at TEDx twice, in Gothenburg, February 2019 with the title “Safety kills” and in Limassol, November 2022 with the title “Decision-making in the death zone”.

+Last of the Wild

+In 2021 Fredrik went to New Zeeland together with Kristofer Hivju to make a short documentary, Last of the Wild, as they explored how Whanganui River became the first river in the world to be granted legal personhood status.
+The news was met with tears — it reflected over 160 years of fighting for recognition of the rights of the river.

 Personal life

 Sträng was born in Laxå in Örebro County and learned to climb in the Kilsbergen mountains.
 He lives in Solna.